intoinside/intoinside.github.io/_posts/2024-01-03-sprite-editor.md

 </figure>

 Cursor is represented as '+' for hi-res sprite or '++' for multicolor sprite.
 You can type from 1 to 8 to select which sprite to edit.
+Otherwise you can press
+<span class="keystroke">RETURN</span> to exit from editor.

 When sprite is selected, working mode is active and there are some command to edit sprite.